International research project for Gender Equity Policy (GEP) Analysis in Screen Industries (2021-2024)

 The network comprises of individual and organisational members from eleven film industries (with more to follow) covering the vast majority of screen production centres around the world.
 Currently included are Australia, Canada, France, Germany, Hong Kong, Ireland, New Zealand, Romania, South Africa, United Kingdom, United States.

 This international network brings together existing studies on local and regional data for the first time and tackles methodological challenges for assessing local differences and global similarities in data-driven studies.

-Together with Leanne Dawson (University of Edinburgh) I am editing a special issue on “Queering Film Festivals” as part of a series exploring Queer European Cinema, past and present for the peer-reviewed journal Studies in European Cinema to be published in 2017.
-The Call for papers (deadline for abstracts 4 April 2016, deadline for full articles 31 August 2016) can be found here.
+Together with Leanne Dawson (University of Edinburgh) I edited the special issue on “Queer/ing Film Festivals” as part of a series exploring Queer European Cinema, past and present for the peer-reviewed journal Studies in European Cinema published in 2018.

 Mapping Queer Film Festival History